This guide provides an overview of legislation and standards that landlords need to be aware of and comply with.

 Tenants are responsible for ensuring smoke and carbon monoxide alarms have working batteries during their tenancy.

-🔥HMOs have additional fire safety rules |
+🔥 Houses in Multiple Occupation have additional fire safety rules |

 Houses of multiple occupation (HMOs) have additional fire safety rules.
 For example, you usually need to install heat alarms and provide fire safety equipment like extinguishers and fire blankets.
-This guide provides a detailed overview of what is required. |
+This guide provides a detailed overview of what is required for these shared houses. |

 Having the right soft furnishings also plays an important role in meeting fire safety standards.
 All furniture you supply with a rental property must: